-Report: Colin Kaepernick's Lawyers Likely to Subpoena Donald Trump, Mike Pence
+Report: Colin Kaepernick's Lawyers to Seek Subpoena of Donald Trump, Mike Pence

-Report: Colin Kaepernick's Lawyers Likely to Subpoena Donald Trump, Mike PenceJune 7, 2018
+Report: Colin Kaepernick's Lawyers to Seek Subpoena of Donald Trump, Mike PenceJune 7, 2018

-Colin Kaepernick and his lawyers are reportedly expected to subpoena President Donald Trump and Vice President Mike Pence to force them to testify in his collusion case against the NFL.
+Colin Kaepernick and his lawyers are reportedly expected to seek a subpoena of President Donald Trump and Vice President Mike Pence to force them to testify in his collusion case against the NFL.

 According to Charles Robinson of Yahoo Sports, Kaepernick's team is attempting to show any potential influence the Trump administration had on Kaepernick's free agency.
+CNN's Jill Martin, citing a source familiar with the ongoing grievance process, later confirmed Robinson's report in an email provided to Bleacher Report.

 Kaepernick contends teams colluded to not sign him due to his protests against racial inequality and police brutality during the national anthem in the 2016 season.